MorrisLYL/DMSideProject/README.md

 ### 2. Environment Variables

-Create a `.env` file in the root directory with the following content: but I already created one by default in local side
+Create a `.env` file in the root directory with the following content: but I already created one by default for local side
 ```env
 # .env
 DB_NAME=pdf_data